fusioncharts/dev_centre_docs/getting-started/django/install-using-django.md

 > If you are using 3.12.2 or older versions, download v3.13.0 to get the `django` folder in the FusionCharts Suite XT package.

-> It is recommended that you copy the `django` folder from within `fusioncharts-suite-xt > integrations > django` to your project's JavaScript folder.
+> It is recommended that you copy the `django` folder from `fusioncharts-suite-xt > integrations > django` to your project's JavaScript folder.

 Installation of FusionCharts Suite XT merely involves copying and pasting the JavaScript files from the downloaded package into your project folder.
 The folder structure is shown below: